-If you have had polyps removed from the bowel in the past, your doctor may suggest that you have regular tests to check the inside of your bowel.
+Your doctor may suggest that you have regular tests to check the inside of your bowel, if you had polyps removed from the bowel in the past.
 This is to find any more polyps before they develop into cancer.

 How often you have these tests depends on:

 - how big the polyps were